Raise Productivity While Saving Money on Onboarding

 The Criticality of Onboarding

-Onboarding is more important than many leaders realize.
-During the first 90 days, you introduce your new hires to your company culture, their responsibilities, and your expectations, and to the specific goals and trajectory of the company.
-This is the time for new hires to build rapport with management, co-workers and the overall company.
+Onboarding is a more important process than many leaders realize.
+During a new hire's first 90 days of employment, you introduce your new hires to your company culture, their responsibilities, and your expectations, and to the specific goals and trajectory of the company.
+This is the time for new hires to build rapport with management, coworkers and the overall company.
 You need to do it all with precision and efficiency.

 Lazy onboarding can lead to disengaged and unproductive employees, the direct opposite of your desired outcome.
 You want the new employee excited about their job and on the fast track to productivity through proper onboarding practices.
 What’s more, bad onboarding can also cost an organization mounds of money.

 Many training technologies make it easy for employees to access training and onboarding from anywhere.
 This technology liberates managers and HR staff members from delivering onboarding training at a specific time and place.
 Technology allows new hires to complete the required training at their own convenience.

 Many learning management systems (LMS) are also mobile-optimized, meaning that you can access the onboarding programs from any device—including smartphones, laptops, and tablets—anywhere you have an internet connection.
 This is especially important for your millennials who are used to information at the touch of a finger.